INSPIRE THEATRE PROJECT

 - ITP Parent

-RAD BALLET CLASS
+FALL RAD BALLET CLASS

 With a curriculum created by the Royal Academy of Dance (RAD), a world leader in dance education and training, this class strengthens creativity, musicality and technique through ballet for students of all abilities.